mattheww/gomill/gomill_docs/allplayalls.rst

 against each opponent (in the example, ``gnugo-l1`` has won 4 games and lost 5 against ``gnugo-l2``).

+If any games have unknown results (because they could not be scored, or reached the :setting:`move_limit`), they will not be shown in the grid.

 The competition report also shows full details of each pairing in the same style as playoff tournaments.